YinJC/uk-tex-faq/FAQ-biblatex.md

----
-layout: page
-title: Replacing the BibTeX&ndash;LaTeX mechanism
+# Replacing the BibTeX&ndash;LaTeX mechanism
----

 Producing a successor to BibTeX has long been a favoured activity among a certain class of TeX-users; the author has seen reports of